Filters

 Optical bandpass filters

-These filters typically consist of multiple layers of dielectric materials with precisely controlled thicknesses.
+Typically consist of multiple layers of dielectric materials with precisely controlled thicknesses.
 The interference effects between reflections at the boundaries of these layers create the desired transmission characteristics.
-Key features include:

 - Center wavelength: The wavelength at which maximum transmission occurs